SLOVENIAN CURRENCY & CREDIT CARDS

-From January 1st 2007 Slovenia has been using Euro as official currency.
-Before Euro it was Tolar.
+From January 1st 2007 Slovenia has been using euro as an official currency.
+Slovenian currency before euro was Tolar (SIT).
 ATMs are literally everywhere and you shouldn`t have problems finding one.
 Credit cards are widely accepted.

 Currency and Costs

-You can exchange travelling checques or cash from your currency to Euro in almost any bank or post office.
+You can exchange travelling cheques or cash from your currency to Euro in almost any bank or post office.

 Prices of goods in Slovenia are generally higher than in Hungary and Croatia and lower than in Italy and Austria.

 Don`t forget to take a receipt after your payment.
 By the law you have to keep it until you exit a shop, hotel, restaurant.
 However, there is higher possibility you win a lottery ticket than being stopped, checked and fined, if you`re find without it.
 It is just that the laws are sometimes the way they are – funny and super impractical.

 If it happens, don`t say we didn`t warn you ;).

 FREQUENTLY ASKED QUESTIONS